Our Mission is: "To be a participatory community of mutual support in which all spiritual paths are respected and encouraged."

 Cathryn Wellner, on her blog "This gives me hope", cites ElderSpirit as #325 in her 1001 reasons to be optimistic.
 She says "ElderSpirit brings depth and dignity to aging."
 Take a look:

-The 2 bedroom rental home is on the lower level, about in the middle of the pedway.
-The maximum allowable annual income for this unit is $21,780 for one person, $24,900 for two.
+One rental home has become available in ElderSpirit Community.
+It is a 2 bedroom home on the lower level, about halfway down the pedway.
+The maximum allowable annual income for this rental home is $21,780 for one person, $24,900 for two.
 The monthly rent is $500.

 ElderSpirit Community, Inc., a separate organization, sponsors regular retreats, through which you can explore living in community.
 The next retreat will be held October 23 through 24, 2015 at Jubilee House in Abingdon, BA.
 Click here for information, or call 276-698-3289 or email Monica Appleby.